mattiasbergbom/libevent-nacl-port/README.md

 libevent-nacl-port
 ==================

 NaCl port of libevent.
 NOTE: this is work in progress.
-It builds successfully on Ubuntu 12.04 but I have yet to verify that it actually works in any practical circumstances.
+It builds successfully on Ubuntu 12.04 but I have yet to verify that it actually functions in any meaningful way. **UPDATE**: I was able to get a trivial UDP listener to work using the current configuration.
+Will post example code when time allows.

 Usage
 -----